-Initiated in 1994, this Program acknowledges the tremendous impact of Philadelphia parish elementary schools in developing students’ gifts, talents and potential.
+Initiated in 1994, this program acknowledges the tremendous impact of Philadelphia parish elementary schools in developing students’ gifts, talents and potential.
 Four-year tuition grants help these students continue their Catholic education at an Archdiocesan high school of their choice or Mercy Career and Technical High School.
-The four-year grant covers 33% of tuition for Class of 2017 and 2018 and 40% of tuition for Class of 2019 and 2020.
-For the 2016-17 school year, the award amounts are $2,325 and $2,820.
+The four-year grant covers 40% of tuition.

 - Each year a new group of approximately 100 eighth grade students is chosen for this distinguished honor